YusufToraman/CS458-Project-Part3/README.md

 ## Regular Login:
 -------------------------
 1. Run backend, run frontend.
 2. Enter one of the valid user credentials ("username", "password") from `static_data/user.json`.
 Or make sure you add new mock credentials.
 3. Click login.
-4. You will be directed to the mock dashboard page.
-5. You can logout by clicking the logout button.

 ## Google Login: